vpon-data/data-sdk/docs/iOS.md

 {% endtab %}
 {% endtabs %}

-Another example is that an Online Travel Agency(OTA) App wants to observe the browsing history to optimize its user experience.
-Using the `tracker` method, the OTA App can set up a `page_view` event that traces the user journey.

-Below are the sample codes and the collected data.
+Similarly, if you're operating an Online Travel Agency (OTA) App and want to optimize the user experience by understanding their browsing history, the tracker method can assist.
+It enables the configuration of a `page_view` event, tracing the user's navigation journey through your App.

-{% tabs customized-event-ios2 %}
+{% tabs custom-event-ios2 %}
-{% tab customized-event-ios2 Swift %}
+{% tab custom-event-ios2 Swift %}
 ```swift
 let tracker = VDATracker()
 let builder = VDABuilder.createEventWithEventName("page_view", extraData: ["pervious": "URL of Last Page", "current": "URL of Current Page"])
 tracker.send(builder)
 ```
 {% endtab %}
-{% tab customized-event-ios2 Objective-C %}
+{% tab custom-event-ios2 Objective-C %}

 ```objc
 VDATracker *tracker = [[VDATracker alloc] init];